 This diverse vegetation enables Lake Mburo national park to contain a notable population of inhabitants.
 In addition to an impressive setting and eye-catching surroundings, Lake Mburo national park’s notable attractions are its dazzling birdlife, huge herds of buffaloes, recently introduced Rothschild giraffes, elusive lions, leopards, hyenas, hippos which can be seen in Lake Mburo, and so many antelope species.

 All these can be encountered at closer range during a morning walking safari amidst Lake Mburo National Park.
-Retreat from this experience, check out of the lodge and begin the transfer to Queen Elizabeth National Park.
+Retreat from this experience, check out of the lodge and start the drive south wards to the famous Queen Elizabeth National Park.
 Arrive at your lodge in late afternoon, and spend the evening relaxing and admiring a beautiful scenery from the balcony of your room.

 Day 8: Game Viewing drive & Boat Safari